beyond-the-cloud-dev/soql-lib/website/docs/api/soql.md

 ### toObject

-When no records found.
-Instead of `List index out of bounds: 0` null will be returned.
+When no records found instead of `List index out of bounds: 0` null will be returned.

+`LIMIT 1` is also added to the query to make query more efficient.

 **Signature**